What’s in a Name?

 However, the bison’s fortunes turned in 1894, when President Grover Cleveland signed a federal bill forbidding the slaughter of the animals.
 Soon after, the American Bison Society was created.
 Its honorary president was Theodore Roosevelt: under his aegis, Congress established wildlife preserves for bison.

 Today the calamity of the 19th century has been reversed.
 Bison herds are increasing across America and Canada, especially in the northern Plains states.
 One significant reason herds are growing is that raising buffalo has become commercially attractive.
 The adage “Eat them to save them” comes to mind.
-Buffalo meat is not an only extremely tasty red meat, it is quite lean, and considered a healthy meat choice.
+Bison meat is not only extremely tasty red meat, it is quite lean and considered a healthy meat choice.
 While interest in low-fat red meat increased, private and public ranchers began to nurture the herd back.
 Thanks to the efforts of the conservationists at the end of the 19th century, there were enough bison alive to begin captive breeding and reintroducing them to the wild.
 It is estimated that there are half a million bison in the U.S. today.